Chapter 43

 To possess Inner Life we enter it by our own private doorway.

-Overflowing fulness of activity of Inner Life
+Overflowing fullness of activity of Inner Life

 With power to impart it to others without words -